sebiniemann/Mantella/_includes/descriptions.md

 {% when "black-box-optimisation-benchmark-getoptimalobjectivevalue" %}

-- Returns the optimal (minimal) objective value for this problem **within the default bounds**.
+- Returns the optimal (minimal) objective value for this problem **within the upper and lower bounds**.
-- There will be at least one parameter with this objective value **within the default bounds**.
+- There will be at least one parameter with this objective value **within the upper and lower bounds**.
-- The optimal objective value is not adjusted to any boundary changes.
+- The optimal objective value is not adjusted, in case any bound is updated.

 **See also**